markcallen/cache-cleaner/PRD.md

 - `--targets` filters targets to scan/clean (comma-separated or "all")
 - `--json` outputs structured JSON for automation/CI
 - `--docker-prune` injects Docker prune commands at runtime
+- `--check-tools` checks if required tools are installed and exits (can be combined with `--targets`)

 ### Configuration Structure
 ```yaml